openproblems-bio/task_workshop_example/INSTRUCTIONS.md

 - Fill in the config file
 - Fill in the script file
 - Test the new component with `viash test src/control_methods/random_labels/config.vsh.yaml`
-  - It can be good to deliberately introduce a minor error here to demonstrate and failed test and how fix it
+  - It can be good to deliberately introduce a minor error here to demonstrate a failed test and how fix it

 ## 5. Add a method